You've just been assigned your first student! Now what?

 You and the student will receive an automatic email making an introduction.

-It is up to you to follow up the to agree on a session date and time, in the days that follow.
+It is up to you to agree on a session date and time, in the days that follow.
 The sooner the better: new students are always eager to get started.

 Contacting the student